DEFRA/defra-docker-dotnetcore/README.md

 ## CI/CD

-On commit GitHub Actions will build both `dotnetcore` and `dotnetcore-development` images and perform a vulnerability scan, as desribed below.
+On commit GitHub Actions will build both `dotnetcore` and `dotnetcore-development` images for the .NET Core versions listed in the [image-matrix.json](image-matrix.json) file, and perform a vulnerability scan, as described below.

 In addition a commit to the master branch will push the images to the `defradigital` organisation in GitHub using the version tag specified in the [JOB.env](JOB.env) file.
 The version is expected to be manually updated on each release.

+The .Net Core version marked as latest in the [image-matrix.json](image-matrix.json) will be tagged as the latest image in Docker Hub.

 ## Image vulnerability scanning